aerosengart/aerosengart.github.io/_posts/2025-01-13-impossibility-clustering.md

 ]
 ---

 Though the journey to this point is a bit confusing, I have recently become interesting in clustering metrics and evaluation.
 In this post, I'll work through a couple papers on describing how good a clustering function is based upon a set of axioms.
-These include Jon Kleinberg's "An Impossibility Theorem for Clustering"[^fn-kleinberg] and Margareta Ackerman and Shai Ben-David's "Measures of Clustering Quality: A Working Set of Axioms for Clustering"[^fn-ackerman].
+These include Jon Kleinberg's[^fn-kleinberg] "An Impossibility Theorem for Clustering" and Margareta Ackerman and Shai Ben-David's[^fn-ackerman] "Measures of Clustering Quality: A Working Set of Axioms for Clustering".

 ---

 ## Background

-First, let's more rigorously define what we mean by _clustering_ and our problem setting as defined by Kleinberg.
+First, let's more rigorously define what we mean by <i>clustering</i> and our problem setting as defined by Kleinberg.

 <div id="clustering"></div>
 <div class="definition">